A topic from the subject of Biochemistry in Chemistry.

 • Antigens are substances that trigger the immune response.
 They can be foreign substances such as bacteria or viruses, or they can be self-antigens, which are molecules that are normally present in the body but are mistakenly recognized as foreign.

-• Cytokines are proteins that are produced by the immune system and regulate the immune response.
+• Cytokines are proteins produced by the immune system that regulate the immune response.
 They can promote inflammation, cell growth, and differentiation.

 Equipment and Techniques